CleverTap/clevertap-geofence-ios/README.md

 ## Introduction

 CleverTap Geofence SDK provides Geofencing capabilities to CleverTap iOS SDK by using Core Location framework.
+This document lists down steps to utilize CleverTap Geofence in your apps.
+You can further customize your integration of CleverTap Geofence by using the [Geofence Customization document](Docs/Customization.md).

 ## Contents